DylanMeeus/springboot_jwt_blog/_posts/2015-11-16-face-off-virtual-dom-vs-incremental-dom-vs-glimmer.markdown

 - benchmark
 ---

 In this post we will explore three technologies to build dynamic DOMs.
 We will also run benchmarks and find out which one is faster.
-We will also share with you why we choose one of them for our projects.
+At the end we will share with you why we choose one of them for our projects.
 Read on!

 -----